CarolineHo/cache-headers/README.md

 // rest of app setup
 ```
 With the example above, the `Cache-Control` header is set as follows when a user hits these different site routes:
 - `/**/generic` (any route ending in `generic`)
     - `Cache-Control: no-cache, no-store, must-revalidate, stale-while-revalidate=3600, stale-if-error=3600`
     - `Surrogate-Control: maxAge=600`
-- `/cached/route`
+- `/default/values`
     - `Cache-Control: no-cache, no-store, must-revalidate`
-    - `Surrogate-Control: maxAge=60`
+    - `Surrogate-Control: maxAge=600`
 - `/user/route`
     - `Cache-Control: private, no-cache, no-store, must-revalidate`
     - `Surrogate-Control: maxAge=0`
 - `/**` (any other route not listed)
     - `Cache-Control: no-cache, no-store, must-revalidate`
-    - `Surrogate-Control: maxAge=600`
+    - `Surrogate-Control: maxAge=60`

 ### Router-level middleware

-Taking the app-level setup above, you can additionally override the default `paths` initially set in the `cacheOptions`.
+Taking the app-level setup above, you can additionally override the default `pathsConfig` initially set.
 ```es6
 const express = require('express');
 const router = express.Router();